ddneves/CloudStrategyArticles/README.md

 # CloudStrategyArticles
+- Introduction
-- Introduction - Moving to Cloud, but with a real Strategy — part 1
+  - [Article] Moving to Cloud, but with a real Strategy — part 1
-- Introduction - Moving to Cloud, but with a real Strategy — part 2
+  - [Article] Introduction - Moving to Cloud, but with a real Strategy — part 2
 - Overarching IT Architecture & Roadmap [Technology]
 - Mapping Business to IT Architecture [Business & Technology]
 - Organizational change [Organization & Culture]